ismail-codar/IFC-GraphRAG-System/ifc_knowledge_graph/bimconverse/README.md

 - Natural language querying of building models using Neo4j GraphRAG
 - Text2CypherRetriever for dynamic conversion of natural language to Cypher queries
+- **Multi-hop reasoning** for complex queries that require traversing multiple relationships
 - Conversation context management for follow-up questions
 - Integration with Neo4j GraphRAG and OpenAI GPT models
 - CLI interface with interactive mode